-The biological age assessment systems of various countries are based on different methods (2).
+The biological age assessment systems of various countries are based on different methods (2, 3).
 There is also considerable variation in the manner in which the same type of method is employed.
-A number of different staging systems are used for examining teeth, for example (10).
+For teeth examinations for instance, there are a number of different staging systems (11).
 In addition, many operators combine the results of several staging systems into one overall estimate.
 It is therefore difficult to find two European countries that use the same methodology to carry out biological age assessments.

-The most commonly used methods are based on studying skeletal and/or dental maturation (2).
-In the former, it is most usual to use X-rays of the hand and wrist.
-When assessing dental development, it is usual to take a panoramic X-ray of all teeth (an orthopantomogram, or OPG).
+The most commonly used methods are based on studying skeletal and/or dental maturation (2, 3).
+In the former, it is most usual to use radiographs of the hand and wrist.
+When assessing dental development, it is usual to take a panoramic radiograph of all teeth (an orthopantomogram, or OPG).
 In the case of most young asylum-seekers who are tested, only the wisdom teeth are not fully developed, and staging of these is therefore most widespread.